Skip to main content

 If we want to get to the root of the problem, we need to realize that while democracy is a strong edge, Communist Vietnam has almost little or no protectionist provisions within its constitution.
 This is different from the 1987 Constitution where the protectionist provisions are rather hardcoded into the constitution, making it difficult to move in and move out, depending on the situation

-The Philippines' overreliance on OFWs vs. Vietnam's FDI friendly policies
+The Philippines' overreliance on OFWs vs. Vietnam's FDI-friendly policies

 The criticism I presented earlier from Business World was that the Philippines is overreliance on OFWs.
 This reminds me of a few articles I wrote.
 I wrote an article asking if OFW program is better than FDI because of the dollar remittance.
 A much earlier article that I wrote addressed that we seriously need to stop thinking of OFWs vs. FDI as an invasion game.
 The idea that, "Either Filipinos invade other countries through OFWs or FDIs will conquer the Philippines, is an obsolete idea.
-This should be a reality check that needs to be done between democratic Philippines and Communist Vientam:
+This should be a reality check that needs to be done between the democratic Philippines and Communist Vietnam:

 1. If OFWs are indeed "conquering the world", why is it that they're still required to submit to the host country's laws?
-Why hasn't a single country where OFWs are sent, surrendered to the Philippines?
+Why hasn't a single country where OFWs are sent surrendered to the Philippines?

 2. If FDIs are indeed invaders, why has Vietnam retained its sovereignty and defended its rights against China?